-Round 20: *Ch 5.
-Sc in the chain 5 space of the previous round.* Repeat around ending with a chain 5.
-Sl st into the 2nd chain in the beginning chain 5 st from the previous round.
-Ch 1.
+Round 20: *Ch 5, 1 sc into the next ch 5 sp; Repeat from * around ending with a ch 5, sl st into the 2nd ch in the beginning ch-5 st from the previous round.

-Row 42: sc in each st across.
-Fasten off.
-(4) **For the second part of the handle, leave a long tail to sew to halves together
+**For the second part of the handle, leave a long tail to sew to halves together.

 Fold your tote in half to determine where the other side of the handle should start.
 Join your yarn on the other side and repeat handle instructions above.
 Join the two sides in the center with your tapestry needle, using a whip stitch (see photo tutorial here)